 The art of noticing is an easily overlooked skill over how we overlook the beautifully ordinary things around us.

 The book is on my list of things to read without a doubt.
-A nice insight of this episode was that we have constant entertainment around us.
-We're just not training the muscle of noticing those things actively, as we are inside of our own mind so much.
-A practice I am integrating in my morning routine thus is: a 2 minute session of noticing.
+A nice insight from this episode was that we have constant entertainment around us.
+We're just not training the muscle of noticing those things actively, as we are inside of our own minds so much.
+A practice I am integrating into my morning routine thus is a 2-minute session of noticing.
 By doing this every morning, I can increase the amount of time I spend noticing the fascinating experiences of seemingly benign things around us.
 When you have the chance to look at something truly aesthetically detailed and/or pleasing, maybe take 5 full minutes to just watch it.

 A gem.
 It's written by someone that's a specialist in CBT (Cognitive Behavioural Therapy) and has a MA in Mental Philosophy.
-Next to a great narration of the story behind Stoicism and Marcus Aurelius by the author himself, he gives a psychological, historical and philosophical approach to practically working on improving your mental health.
-From dealing with anxiety, addictions and just being a happier person, there are amazing insights in Stoic philosophy and Robert's take on it.
+Next to a great narration of the story behind Stoicism and Marcus Aurelius by the author himself, he gives a psychological, historical, and philosophical approach to practice working on improving your mental health.
+From dealing with anxiety, addictions and to just being a happier person, there are amazing insights into Stoic philosophy and Robert's take on it.
 I'm working on a long read on this topic, together with a long read on emotions.